engige/syriatel_churn_modeling/README.md

 1. Deploy Model 5 (Tuned Decision Tree) and implement targeted retention efforts for customers that are likely to churn i.e.;

-    * Establish plans for high usage customers;
+    * Establish plans for high usage customers,
-    * Improve International Service;
+    * Improve International Service,
     * Enhance customer service and
     * Implement region specific approach.

-2. Monitor and Refine the Model, and
+2. Monitor and Refine the Model to ensure continued effectiveness, and
 3. Explore Ensemble Methods to potentially improve model performance.

 ## Business Understanding